tehwave/laravel-achievements/README.md

 ## Installation

-You can install the package via Composer:
+You can install the package via Composer.

 ```bash
 composer require tehwave/laravel-achievements